khangronky/scanner/README.md

 4. **Install the required Python packages**:
    Make sure you have Python and pip installed.

+   Make sure you have the Tesseract OCR installed.
+This can be found [here](https://github.com/UB-Mannheim/tesseract/wiki)

+   After installing Tesseract OCR, ensure that its executable is in: `C:\Program Files\Tesseract-OCR\tesseract.exe`

    Navigate to the OCR directory and run:

    ```bash